Modern Greek literature: From 1669 to 1830

-Diafotismos
+Enlightenment

-Greek Enlightenment, also known as Diafotismos, was influenced primarily by the French and German variations, but it was also based on the rich heritage of Byzantine culture.
+Greek Enlightenment, also known as Diafotismos (Διαφωτισμός), was influenced primarily by the French and German variations, but it was also based on the rich heritage of Byzantine culture.
 Its chronological limits can be loosely placed between 1750 and 1830, with the years 1774 to 1821 marking the zenith.
 In essence, the historical cycle of the Enlightenment for the Greeks ends with the outbreak of the War of Independence, some time after the end of the European Enlightenment.
 Essentially, Diafotismos was a string of educational initiatives, such as translation of classics, compilation of dictionaries, and establishment of schools.
 The literary production of this era points to clear intellectual trends: a turn towards the classics and the sciences, the formation of a new moral order, and, above all, emancipation from Church authority.
 Phanar in Istanbul became an intellectual centre of high importance, due to the Phanariots, members of the Greek elite of the Ottoman Empire, who had acquired great wealth and influence during the 17th century.
 Phanariots were also active in the Danubian Principalities, where many of them were appointed Hospodars, and the Russian Empire.
 So pivotal was their role, that the 18th century has been named "the century of the Phanariots."

 Paschalis Kitromilides identifies scholars Methodios Anthrakites, Antonios Katiphoros, Vikentios Damodos, and Nikolaos Mavrocordatos as the precursors of Diafotismos.
 Mavrocordatos's novel Parerga of Philotheos (1718) did not have any effect on the development of Greek letters, but today it can be viewed as a forerunner of the new era of Greek literature.
 Kaisarios Dapontes lived a turbulent life and, after becoming a monk, he wrote numerous poems, such as Mirror of Women, Garden of Graces, and Concise Canon of Many Amazing Things to be Found in Many Cities, Islands, Nations and Animals.
 His works were very popular among all walks of life, and he is today regarded as the most important poet of his age.

 Clergyman Evgenios Voulgaris was the first great figure of Diafotismos.
 His oeuvre, consisting of translations of Voltaire, pamphlets, treatises, essays and poems, had a decisive impact on the course of the movement.
 Iosipos Moisiodax, Christodoulos Pablekis, and Dimitrios Katartzis were also significant representatives of modern Greek Enlightenment, although they did not contribute to literature per se.

 Adamantios Korais worked on political writings and translations of ancient and contemporary texts, but his central position in the history of Greek literature is due to his conception of Katharevousa, a purified form of the Greek language.
 He also was instrumental in the founding of Hermes o Logios, the most important periodical prior to the War of Independence.
 His prefaces to the first four books of Homer's Iliad (known as The Running Reverend) mark a launching pad for modern prose narrative.